What Is a Good CTR for Google Ads + How to Improve Yours

 Location Extension:

-The location extension lets you add an extra line at the bottom of your Google Ad that displays the address of your business.
+The location extension lets you add an extra line at the bottom of your Google Ad that displays your business’s physical address.

 Did you know: You can target visitors to your site using OptinMonster’s geo-location targeting feature.
 Our customer Skates.co.uk increased daily sales by £2000 just by using geotargeting.
 Check it out!